smileyface12349/wedding-website/README.md

 ## License

 A license will be added once more of the code is completed.
 For now, you do not have permission to use, modify or distribute any of this code.

+Please note that commercial use is prohibited, as this project makes use of assets which do not permit commercial use.